 National Environmental Public Health Internship Program (NEPHIP)

-The students who participated in NEPHIP had a wide variety of experiences working for Environmental Health Departments across the United States.
-Learn about their experiences below and consider applying to host a student or participate as an intern.
+The students who participate in NEPHIP have a wide variety of experiences working for environmental health departments across the U.S. Learn about their experiences below and consider applying to host a student or participate as a student intern.

 Nirusha, Environmental, Safety and Health Management